IsaacVil/Arkanoid-Project/README.md

 "Death Sound" from The Legend of Zelda: Breath of the Wild (For the death sound in game)
 "Force" by Alan Walker  (1 vs 1)
 "Undertale OST: 063 - It's Raining Somewhere Else" by Toby Fox (Statistics)

+## Acknowledgments
+We would like to thank our professor and classmates at TEC for their guidance and support throughout the development of this project.